owid/owid-nushell/README.md

 To use these tools you need a recent version of [Nushell](http://www.nushell.sh/) installed (version 0.86 or higher at the time of writing this).
 Then load the scripts in the owid subfolder of this repo as an overlay like this:
 ```
+use /path/to/owid-nushell/owid

+or as an overlay (to easily get rid of it via "overlay hide")

 overlay use --prefix /path/to/owid-nushell/owid
 ```

-This will bring all the tools into scope as an overlay - you can hide all owid commands again with `overlay hide`.

 The commands all have tab complection and help texts, so just type `owid` and hit <tab> to see what the available commands are or browse the source.

+If you use the `overlay use` version, then all the commands are in scope as an overlay - you can then hide all owid commands again with `overlay hide`.

 ### Aliases file